biniamsea2/Lab03-Systems-IO/README.md

 with that letter.
 However, if the user doesn't guess correctly the placeholder will remain unchanged and the user will be notified that their guess was incorrect.

 ## Program Specifications
-Some methods that you should consider creating with your application, at minimum:
+#Methods being used:

-Main Method
+# Main Method
 This will be the first method that runs in the program.
 Consider calling the UserInterface() method from this method.
-UserInterface
+# UserInterface
 Asks the user what action they should take
-ViewWords
+# playGame
-Reads the words in from the external file and outputs them to the console
+Starts the game
-RemoveWords
+# viewNames
-Gives the user the ability to remove one of the words in the list
+Reads the names in from the external file and outputs them to the console
-AddWord
+# removeName
-Add a new word to the list
+Gives the user the ability to remove one of the names in the list
-ExitGame
+# addName
-End the game
+Adds a new name to the list
-StartGame*
+# exitGame
-Actual game logic of guessing a letter of the mystery word
+Ends the game

 ---